maranza/maranza/README.md

 - 🔭 I’m currently building Maftown Online Media web system in Python using Django Framework
 - 🌱 I’m currently advancing on DevOps-[Docker, Kubernetes, CI/CD, GitHub Actions, Jenkins etc], Golang and AWS.
 - 👯 I’m looking to collaborate on Java and Python project, and any project using tech stack i am familiar with
-- 🤔 I’m looking for help with deep dive Kubernetes topics in a practical world
 - 💬 Ask me about anything
 - 📫 How to reach me: admin@gmail.com
 - ⚡ Fun fact: I think Apple products eco-system is the best 😫.